 Cooperation and population dynamics in the Sociable Weaver

 The aptly named Sociable Weaver Philetairus socius is a highly social species that is endemic to the Kalahari region of southern African.
 As the common name suggests, these weavers work together to accomplish diverse tasks, from building their highly distinctive thatched nests to help raising the chicks and defending the nest and colony mates from predators.
-Their fascinating social structure and different types of cooperative behaviours make them an ideal study model to investigate the benefits and costs of sociality and the evolutionary mechanisms that allow cooperation to evolve and be maintained.
+Their fascinating social structure and different types of cooperative behaviour make them an ideal study model to investigate the benefits and costs of sociality and the evolutionary mechanisms that allow cooperation to evolve and be maintained.

-Activities in 2018
+Activities in 2019

-- Post-doc Nora Carlson conducted an experiment to investigate whether male helpers are more cooperative in the presence of females by simulating the presence of different audiences using playbacks.
+- Pietro also concluded an experiment to investigate whether male helpers are more cooperative in the presence of females by simulating the presence of different audiences using playbacks.